soikat27/soikat27/README.md

 # Soikat Saha
-I'm Soikat originally from Bangladesh.
-I study Computer science & Mathematics at Gettysburg College in the US.
-I am enthusiastic about developing softwares that solve problems or often turn current solution to a more user-frindly one.
-I really enjoy learning languages and frameworks and looking for a new yet easier solutions that help users navigate at ease!
-I also enjoy developing websites, and design in general.
+Hi!
+I’m Soikat, originally from Bangladesh 🇧🇩 and currently studying Computer Science & Mathematics at Gettysburg College in the U.S.

+I’m passionate about developing software that solves real-world problems—or just makes existing solutions easier and more enjoyable to use.
+Whether it’s simplifying user interaction or building something cool from scratch, I love finding elegant ways to improve everyday digital experiences.

+I enjoy learning new languages and frameworks, exploring creative ways to make tech more accessible, and diving into web development and design.

 ## Skills and Experience
 * 💻 HTML, CSS, JS